By J.R. Watson

 Carbon fiber is typically produced in an inert environment at temperatures above 1,800°F. The process of producing carbon fiber accounts for its high price and classification as an exotic fiber.
-Carbon fibers are known for their light weight, high strength, and high stiffness.
+Carbon fibers are known for their lightweight, high strength, and high stiffness.

 702 and 703 Unidirectional Carbon Tapes are designed to be used with WEST SYSTEM Brand epoxy.
-The hardener choice is dependent on laminate thickness (dimensionally), the time required to perform the operation, and ambient temperature when cure will take place.
+The hardener choice is dependent on laminate thickness (dimensionally), the time required to perform the operation, and ambient temperature when the cure will take place.

 702 and 703 carbon fibers are in tow form.
 A tow is like a ribbon.
 The tow of this material consists of 12,000 fiber bundles per inch of width, so it is referred to as 12K material.
-The tow is continuous, and unidirectional on the ‘0’ axis (along the tow length).
+The tow is continuous and unidirectional on the ‘0’ axis (along the tow length).
 The fibers are not twisted or woven.
 The white strands running on the 90 (degree) axis are polyester threads that hold the fiber bundles in place and are non-structural.
 This 12K material is on the order of 11 oz (per square yard) material and measures .025″ thick.
 Carbon fibers are electrically conductive and have a specific gravity of 1.75.

 When applying carbon fiber, assess the anticipated load path and orient the fibers in that direction.
-For example, a vertical flag pole is a cantilevered structure which is subjected to bending forces.
+For example, a vertical flag pole is a cantilevered structure that is subjected to bending forces.
 Fiber orientation would be along the pole’s length to stiffen it.
 Carbon fibers are effective in compression or tension, but it’s best to apply fibers equally to both sides of a structure to maintain balance.
 Carbon fibers can be introduced into wooden laminates, to augment between laminates, but they are most effective placed furthest from the neutral axis.

 Wet the substrate with epoxy.
 It’s best to place the first layer of carbon fiber into the coating while that coating is still wet as it will transfer best to the reinforcing fiber.
 Keep the fibers straight (in columns) as best you can.

-Locking sheet metal pliers with sandpaper adhered to the flange allows you to pre-tension as well as align the fibers precisely.
+Locking sheet metal pliers with sandpaper adhered to the flange allow you to pre-tension as well as align the fibers precisely.
 When working with long objects, such as spars, we will cut our tape to length and attach the grips to both ends so the tape can be pulled taut and then lowered into position (below).